 Port <port_number>

-To permit your IP address in Firewalld, execute the command below:
+To allow your specific IP address in Firewalld, run the following command:

 sudo firewall-cmd --permanent --add-source=<your_ip_address>